 RECCo hereby grants the User the rights associated with being a Green Deal User subject to and in accordance with the Green Deal Arrangements Schedule (which schedule shall apply on an Equivalent Basis).

 The User shall be bound by and shall comply with the Green Deal Arrangements Schedule in its role as a Green Deal User (which schedule shall apply on an Equivalent Basis).

+Consumer Consent Service (Clauses 3.7, 3.8 and 3.9 are to be deleted if the User is not becoming a CCS User)

+RECCo hereby grants the User the rights associated with being a Consumer Consent Service User (CCS User) subject to and in accordance with the Consumer Consent Service Arrangements Schedule (which schedule shall apply on an Equivalent Basis).

+The User shall be bound by and shall comply with the Consumer Consent Service Arrangements Schedule in its role as a CCS User (which schedule shall apply on an Equivalent Basis).

+Where the User is also a Registered Tariff Interoperability User (RTI User), the User shall also have the rights associated with being a RTI User, and shall comply with the obligations of a RTI User, under the Tariff Interoperability Arrangements Schedule (which schedule shall apply on an Equivalent Basis).